atteneder/glTFast/Documentation~/glTFast.md

 Motivations for this might be using meshes as physics colliders amongst [other cases](https://docs.unity3d.com/ScriptReference/Mesh-isReadable.html).

+## Upgrade Guides

+### Upgrade to 4.x

+When upgrading from an older version to 4.x or newer the most notable difference is the imported models' orentation.
+They will appear 180° rotated around the up-axis (Y).

+![GltfAsset component][gltfast3to4]

+To counter-act this in applications that used older versions of *glTFast* before, make sure you rotate the parent `Transform` by 180° around the Y-axis, which brings the model back to where it should be.

+This change was implemented to conform more closely to the [glTF specification](https://github.com/KhronosGroup/glTF/blob/master/specification/2.0/README.md#coordinate-system-and-units), which says:

+> The front of a glTF asset faces +Z.

+In Unity, the positive Z axis is also defined as forward, so it makes sense to align those and so the coordinate space conversion from glTF's right-handed to Unity's left-handed system is performed by inverting the X-axis (before the Z-axis was inverted).

 ## Implementation details

 *glTFast* uses [Unity's JsonUtility](https://docs.unity3d.com/ScriptReference/JsonUtility.html) for parsing, which has little overhead, is fast and memory-efficient (See <https://docs.unity3d.com/Manual/JSONSerialization.html>).